pascalpoizat/veca-ide/README.md

 The plugin provides you with:

-- syntax highlighting and identifier renaming
+- IDE capabilities such as syntax highlighting and renaming.

-- some basic templates (available upon smart completion using Ctrl+Space)
+- templates (available upon smart completion using Ctrl+Space)

-- some model verifications that can be performed directly on the VECA model (see Syntactic verification, in [the VECA projet documentation](https://pascalpoizat.github.io/veca-web/documentation.html))
+- model verifications that can be performed directly on the VECA model (see Syntactic verification, in [the VECA projet documentation](https://pascalpoizat.github.io/veca-web/documentation.html))

 - transformation from the VECA DSL format (`.veca` files) to the VECA JSON format (`.json` files) and to sets of timed automata (`.xta` files).

-	Transformation is performed upon saving a syntactically correct model that has been edited.
+	Transformations are performed upon saving a syntactically correct model that has been edited.
 	The generated files can be found in the `src-gen` directory.
 Log files are also there.

-	:warning: the transformation to timed automata only runs from the plugin if your OS is Linux or Mac OS X.
-	For other OS, one still has to run [veca-haskell](https://github.com/pascalpoizat/veca-haskell) manually.

-	:warning: the `veca-haskell-exe` command must be installed in the default place (`$HOME/.local/bin`, using the `stack install` command) or in a place given in the `$VECA_HOME` environment variable.

-	:warning: the plugin takes for granted that generation is done in the `src-gen` directory.
-	The user should not change the generation directory (in Eclipse Preferences -> VecaDSL -> Compiler : Directory).

 For the time being, verification is achieved from outside the plugin using the [ITS-Tools](https://lip6.github.io/ITSTools-web/) or [UPPAAL](http://uppaal.org) verification tools on the `.xta` files.